swin-scsc/writeups/README.md

 Entries in the writeup list should link elsewhere; this repository is simply an index and should contain no actual writeups.

+Having multiple writeups for the same CTF is no problem.

 ### If you Git

 - Fork this repo